bottlenoselabs/SDL-cs/bindgen/README.md

 # README

-Bindgen Bash scripts and configuration files.
+Bindgen bash scripts and configuration files.

 See `.github/workflows/bindgen.yml` in the root of the repository for execution.